Mikedan37/DesktopOrganizer/README.md

   <img src="https://img.shields.io/github/license/Mikedan37/DesktopOrganizer" />
   <img src="https://img.shields.io/github/last-commit/Mikedan37/DesktopOrganizer?color=brightgreen" />
 </p>
 ⸻

 DesktopOrganizer

 TimeTravel your macOS Desktop.
 Snapshots.
 Timeline.
 Restore in one click.

 ⸻

 🔥 What is DesktopOrganizer?

-A macOS utility that combines desktop versioning, AI-powered cleanup, and beautiful UI.
+DesktopOrganizer is a macOS utility that combines desktop versioning, AI-powered cleanup, and modern UI.
-Think Time Machine, but made for your Desktop — lightweight, fast, and stunning.
+Think Time Machine, but designed for your Desktop — lightweight, fast, and stunning.

-✔ Hourly auto snapshots with a background daemon.
+✔ Hourly auto snapshots with a background daemon
-✔ An interactive timeline slider to scroll through history.
-✔ 3D flipping previews of past desktop states.
+✔ Interactive timeline slider to browse desktop history ✔ 3D flipping previews for past states
-✔ One-click restore to any point in time.
+✔ One-click restore to any snapshot

 ⸻

 ✨ Key Features

-✅ Desktop Timeline → Navigate history with a smooth animated slider.
+	•	✅ Desktop Timeline → Navigate history with an animated slider
-✅ 3D Flip Previews → Click a snapshot card to flip between details and actual screenshot.
+	•	✅ 3D Flip Previews → Click a snapshot card to reveal the full desktop view
-✅ Auto Backup Daemon → Runs in the background; takes hourly snapshots with zero lag.
+	•	✅ Auto Backup Daemon → Runs in the background and captures hourly snapshots
-✅ Instant Restore → Uses AppleScript automation to bring your Desktop back in seconds.
+	•	✅ Instant Restore → Brings your Desktop back with Finder automation
-✅ FAB Quick Actions → Sleek floating action button with export, duplicate, delete.
+	•	✅ FAB Quick Actions → Export, duplicate, or delete snapshots in style
-✅ AI-Powered Cleanup → OCR screenshot renaming & smart file categorization.
+	•	✅ AI Cleanup → OCR screenshot renaming & smart file categorization

-⸻

-🎥 Demo

-Timeline Slider	Snapshot Flip	Restore in Action

-(Drag timeline → Flip snapshot → Restore instantly.)

 ⸻